DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 - [x]  Tamper Proof
 - [ ]  Mutable

-Hint: Characteristics of Blockchain
+Hint: NoHint

-Explanation: Blockchain provides scalability , improved security to its users and they are immutable i.e. tamper proof.
+Explanation: Blockchain provides scalability, improved security to its users and they are immutable i.e. tamper proof.